Field theory in Rindler frame and more on the correspondence with thermal field theory formalisms: Free field theory in Rindler frame

 where $(t,x)$ are the Minkowski coordinates.
 And $(\eta,\,\xi)$ are the Rindler coordinates, which are extended from $-\infty$ to $\infty$.
 However these coordinate system covers only a single quadrant (where $|t|<x$) of the total Minkowski spacetime.
-This region is called the right Rindler wedge (RRW).
+This region is called the RRW.
 In a similar way one may get another Rindler wedge by the following transformation

 where the coordinates covers the region bounded by $|t|<-x$.
-This region is known as the left Rindler wedge.
+This region is known as the LRW.
 There are another two Rindler wedges, known as the future and past Rindler wedges (FRW and PRW).
-Since timelike trajectories can be formed only in RRW and LRW, it is then natural to consider two obserevers which can be thought of two systems.
+Since timelike trajectories can be formed only in RRW and LRW, it is then natural to consider two observers which can be thought of two systems.
 Under these frames one can the introduce two species of fields.
 Therefore such two accelerated frames can describe two physically existing fields -- one is lying in RRW and another is in LRW.
+Also note that one set of coordinates go to other set (defined in (\ref{TF30}) and (\ref{TF31})) through the analytic continuation